 Another initiative developed as part of the IBM Call for Code hackathon, Rechargd is the brainchild of Kim Nguyen (Bachelor of Commerce/Bachelor of Laws), Connor Russell (Bachelor of Engineering/Bachelor of Commerce) and Liam Mills (Bachelor of Engineering/Bachelor of Commerce).

 Rechargd is a sharing platform to make it more convenient for people to charge their electric vehicles and commercialise private charging stations, boosting the uptake of electric cars and ultimately reducing carbon emissions.
-It was recognised as a runner up in the Call for Code competition.
+It was recognised as a university finalist in the 2020 IBM Call for Code competition.

 "In the Dalyell Scholars Program, we learned the importance of Enterprise Design Thinking for solving complex and widespread social problems, such as climate change," says Kim.